The post Why UI/UX matters when choosing your CRM appeared first on Tubular.

 The post How Saying “No” Can Grow Your Business appeared first on Tubular.

-In a time when most communication occurs in keystrokes, the premium on meaningful and thoughtful communication is high.
+]]>In a time when most communication occurs in keystrokes, the premium on meaningful and thoughtful communication is high.
 Many businesses fall into a trap of following touch points instead of really diving-in to understand their client’s input to foster exceptional client communication.

 In short, it is communication that reaches people on a personal level and builds relationships.

-to understand who they are, what they care about and what they need.
+It starts by researching your audience to understand who they are, what they care about and what they need.
 The best places to start are social media, LinkedIn and company pages (found using a simple Google search).

 Exceptional client communication also requires choosing the right method at the right time.
 At Tubular, we use Intercom as our real-time chat solution.
 It is ideal for quickly handling small issues, addressing minor concerns and when a client simply needs to touch base with us.